-Most of its contents will probably head out the fridge door on Christmas Day but then leftovers will need to find their way back.
+Most of the fridge contents will be emptied on Christmas Day, but the leftovers will need to find their way back.
 Once served, food should ideally be cooled and returned to the fridge within 90 minutes.
-Don’t leave leftovers hanging around all afternoon, they may not be safe to eat later.
+Don’t leave leftovers hanging around all afternoon, as they may not be safe to eat later.

 For more ideas, take a look at our year-round feature on what to store where in your kitchen.